 What Does Uninsured Motorist Insurance Cover in Atlanta?

 What I always recommend is no less than a hundred thousand dollars of add-on UM, especially because you’ve got to be able to afford it.
 You’d be surprised if you looked at it how much it’s costing you every six months versus getting Starbucks every day.
-You can certainly come up with the several hundred dollars every six months to cover that UM insurance.
+You can certainly come up with several hundred dollars every six months to cover that UM insurance.

 What Are the Different Types of UM Insurance in Georgia?